3 Days In Athens Greece

 How to Get Around Athens

 Thanks to recent renovations, Athens' entire public transportation is wheelchair accessible.
 I took the metro during my stay and found it quite easy to get around the city.
-In fact, you can easily take the metro from Athens International Airport to your hotel and avoid the price of a taxi.
+There are several easy ways to get from Athens International Airport to Athens itself.

 You might also opt to purchase tickets for one of Athens’ hop-on hop-off buses during your stay.
 In fact, I encourage it.
 All Athens sightseeing buses have a dedicated area large enough to accommodate any type of wheelchair.
 If you purchase a 2-day pass it will take you to most of the city’s major sites.